ashyasingh/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/product-rule-based-anomalies.md

 ---
-title: Create and view rule-based anomalies and anomaly triggers in Permissions Management
+title: Create and view rule-based anomaly alerts and alert triggers in Permissions Management
-description: How to create and view rule-based anomalies and anomaly triggers in Permissions Management.
+description: How to create and view rule-based anomaly alert and alert triggers in Permissions Management.
 services: active-directory
 author: jenniferf-skc
 manager: amycolannino